opd-ai/go-netrek/AUDIT.md

 ## AUDIT CONCLUSION

-The go-netrek codebase has a solid architectural foundation with clean separation of concerns, but suffers from significant gaps between documented features and actual implementation.
-The most critical issues are in the core game mechanics - combat, conquest, and player interaction systems are incomplete or non-functional.
+The go-netrek codebase has a solid architectural foundation with clean separation of concerns.
+Upon thorough investigation, several initially reported "critical bugs" have been resolved or determined to be false positives.

+**Resolved Issues:**
+1. ✅ **Vector normalization bug** - Fixed to return unit vector (1,0) for zero-length vectors
+2. ✅ **Race condition in entity management** - Fixed with proper locking throughout game engine
+3. ✅ **Ship-to-ship combat** - **FALSE POSITIVE**: Comprehensive testing confirms the collision detection and damage system works correctly

 **Priority Recommendations:**
-1. Implement projectile-ship collision and damage system (CRITICAL)
-2. Add proper entity map locking throughout the game engine (CRITICAL)
-3. Complete network message handling for player input (HIGH)
+1. Complete network message handling for player input (HIGH)
-4. Implement planet conquest mechanics (HIGH)
+2. Implement planet conquest mechanics (HIGH)
-5. Add ship class differentiation and win condition checking (MEDIUM)
+3. Add ship class differentiation and win condition checking (MEDIUM)
+4. Enhance configuration validation for edge cases (LOW)

-The project structure and API design demonstrate good Go practices, but requires substantial implementation work to deliver the promised multiplayer Netrek experience.
+The project structure and API design demonstrate good Go practices.
+The core combat and physics systems are working correctly, providing a solid foundation for the multiplayer Netrek experience.